StokicDusan/IoT-Sistem-Za-Kontrolu-Ulaza/README.md

 This is a project showing how to deploy a solution with Custom Vision AI model to a Raspberry Pi 3 device running Azure IoT Edge.
 The project uses Custom Vision model for facial recognition and controls a relay module which can be used as a switch opening an automatic door.
 Apart from controlling access, the solution logs people who got granted access.

-This project was initiated as a Bachelor thesis at the School of Electrical Engineering (ETF), University of Belgrade, Serbia https://www.etf.bg.ac.rs/
+This project was initiated as a Bachelor thesis at the School of Electrical Engineering (ETF), University of Belgrade.

 ## Prerequisites